the-root-user/blog/README.md

     - copy button
     - move-to-top button in footer
 - Color change animation on links in posts
-- Dracula theme (in highlight.js) for code syntax highlighting
-- Terminal box around code
-- Added a About Me page
-- A Projects page
 - Box animation on post names on Archive page
 - Count of posts removed on Archive page (I don't like it)
 - Author name removed (no need for a single writer when there is an about page)
-- Glitch animation for site title and some other elements
-- Images with more rounded corners
+- Images (and many other elements) with more rounded corners
 - Better sharing button social icons